RatJuggler/developer-portfolio/README.md

 ![Image of Deployment](https://github.com/RatJuggler/developer-portfolio/blob/main/deployed-result.jpg)

-The next step is to look at building another version of the front-end using React.
+The next step is to look at building another version of the front-end using React or web components.

 ## Development